Chicken Nugget Bento Box for Kids

 -

-In bowl one mix the flour, salt, black pepper, and garlic powder until the seasoning disappears into the flour.
+In a shallow bowl, whisk together the flour, salt, black pepper, and garlic powder until well combined.

 -